GoogleChrome/web.dev/src/site/content/en/blog/learn-accessibility-available/index.md

 courses take you through the essentials for building accessible websites and web apps.

 You can read them in whatever order you'd like.
-The final modules on testing, published today, walk you through a culmination of all of your knowledge:
+The final modules on testing walk you through a culmination of all of your knowledge:

 * [Automated testing](/learn/accessibility/test-automated)
 * [Manual accessibility testing](/learn/accessibility/test-manual)
 * [Assistive technology testing](/learn/accessibility/test-assistive-technology)

 The last new module will teach you how to make your [forms more accessible](/learn/accessibility/forms).
-This is a great compliment to [Learn Forms](/learn/forms/).
+This is a great complement to [Learn Forms](/learn/forms/).

 And that's not all.
 We had four community spotlights with people working on